Skip to content

 Students should discuss expectations with their project partner or mentor at the beginning of each term and review progress regularly.

-The evaluation will be colletected through a survey sent to each project partner at the end of each term.
-The survey will include the rubrics below, which you can also use to self-assess your progress and development.
+The evaluation will be colletected through survey sent to each project partner.
+The end-of-term survey will include the six facets below, each with its own rubric.

 The purpose of the Reflection facet is to evaluate your ability to critically analyze learnings and project experiences.